 Not all is perfect with this film, of course, as Tarantino’s over-the-top style can wear on even the most dedicated fan.
 Jennifer Jason Leigh’s character receives far too much physical abuse that simply comes across as poor taste rather than brutal physical comedy.
 The film’s ending is satisfactory but feels somewhat underwhelming compared to, say, Inglorious Basterds (2009) or even Kill Bill (2003-2004).
 Also, some of the old-timey lingo feels grating for the first 45 minutes before you start to settle into the groove of the setting’s historical period.

 Other than that, though, The Hateful Eight is a smooth western ride that demonstrates Quentin Tarantino’s utter command of his craft.
-We should all stop questioning his decision making and, at times, insufferable ego at this point given how consistent he is at putting out masterpiece after masterpiece.
+We should all stop questioning his decision making and, at times, insufferable ego given how consistent he is at producing masterpiece after masterpiece.
 The occasional Death Proof (2007) or Jackie Brown (1997) notwithstanding, the man pushes the envelope with each release and demonstrates just how versatile and shocking cinema can be.
 If there ever was an auteur for the Millennial Generation to look up to, it’s Quentin Tarantino.

 SUMMARY & RECOMMENDATION: The Hateful Eight combines a perfectly paced script with perfectly paced editing and camerawork to create an entertaining, brutal adventure — one set almost entirely within the confines of a single room.
 That’s good directing.
 Tarantino also continues his streak of writing top-notch dialogue and bringing out the best in his actors.
 He even turns Channing Tatum into a good actor.

 — However… having a traditional score for this film was probably the safer bet than Tarantino’s usual eclectic mix of pop songs, but the fact remains TH8 is without a doubt his least memorable soundtrack.
 The film’s climax is also relatively safe, despite its effective political commentary, and Jennifer Jason Leigh’s physical abuse is unnecessary.
 Some of the throwback accents, mannerisms, and dialects are distracting, despite Tarantino’s illustrious writing.

 ?
-The only time when white folks feel safe is when niggas are scared. 😛 … & The only time when niggas feel safe is when white folks are disarmed.
+Walton Goggins: The only time when white folks feel safe is when niggas are scared.
+Samuel L. Jackson: The only time when niggas feel safe is when white folks are disarmed.